muneeb-rahmani/strapi-deployment/README.md

 ## ⚙️ Deployment
-Checkout the Live Website https://unsplash-clone-react-strapi.netlify.app/
+This is a backedn repo, to Checkout frontend take a look: https://unsplash-clone-react-strapi.netlify.app/

 ----------------------------------------------------------------------------------